flutter/website/src/platform-integration/android/splash-screen.md

 Android provides the concept of a [launch screen][] to display a `Drawable` while the app is initializing.

+A `Drawable` is an Android graphic.
+To learn how to add a `Drawable` to your
+Flutter project in Android Studio, check out [Import drawables into your project][drawables] in the Android developer documentation.

 The default Flutter project template includes a definition of a launch theme and a launch background.
 You can customize this by editing `styles.xml`, where you can define a theme